openid/authzen/authorization-api-1_0.md

 ## Access Evaluations API
 The access evaluations API is a means for a PEP to request decisions for a number of assets for a single request context.

-The Access Evaluations API is available at the relative URL `evaluations` via the `POST` HTTP method.
+The Access Evaluations API is available at the relative URL `/evaluations/` via the `POST` HTTP method.

 ### Access Evaluation Request
 The content of the request body is a JSON Object with the following fields: